Benji

 }

-There are several factories to create a Google ObjectStorage client, either passing parameters separately, or using a configuration URI.
+There are several factory methods to create a Google ObjectStorage, either with explicit parameters or using a configuration URI:

 import akka.stream.Materializer